apizee/ApiRTC-ios/README.md

 # Presence groups

-Presence groups allow you to exchange actual information about the current status between the contacts.
+Presence groups allow you to exchange an actual information about the current status between the contacts.

-User can have *joined / only subscribed / joined & subscribed* status realted to participation in a group:
+User can have *joined / subscribed / joined & subscribed* status related to participation in the group:

 * **joined**: user doesn't receive events from this group, other group's users receive events from this user (user is visible for others)
-* **only subscribed**: user receive events from this group, other group's users don't receive events from this user (user is not visible for others)
+* **subscribed**: user receive events from this group, other group's users don't receive events from this user (user is not visible for others)
 * **joined & subscribed**: user receive events from this group, other group's users receive events from this user (user is visible for others)

 ## Manage presence groups